nclslbrn/minimal-artistic-portfolio/readme.md

 - They can have a cartel (technical information of the artwork)
 - They can be linked to an event post
 - They can have featured image and a video (currently Plyr library is used to display a player of a Vimeo or YouTube vimeo)
-- Change searchbar submit text button by a magnifying glass icon (for regular user/non screen-reader)

 ### Events post